SeanShubin/condorcet-specification/script.md

-Have you ever wished you could vote for who you really wanted instead of the lessor of two evils?
+Have you ever wished you could vote for a politician that actually represented your interests, instead of the lessor of two evils?
 Do you find it frustrating when others won't vote for a better candidate because they feel it would be throwing their vote away?
+How about politicians who don't even bother representing your interests, because they know they can hold your vote hostage by pointing out how bad their alternative is?

+These problems all stem from not having a system of sound voting rights, that allows voters to sincerely and completely express their preferences, and then counts those votes in such a way such that their sincere vote always counts for them, rather than working against them.

-What if I can demonstrate a system of sound voting rights that fixes these problems?
+What if I told you that not only does a system of sound voting rights exist, but that I can demonstrate it to you right now?
+I will demonstrate sound voting rights at the very small scale of 10 eligible voters, but this sound voting rights system works at any scale with only minor changes to the details.

 Have a look at this ballot.
-Here is your secret confirmation number.
+Here is your secret ballot confirmation number.
 It is randomly generated, known only by you, and used by you alone for this election only.
+We will need this number later.
+For now, just remember it starts with "AE", and ends with "93".
-And here is where you can express your preferences completely, instead of being limited to only your first choice.
+In the "Edit Rankings" section, you can express your preferences completely, instead of being limited to only your first choice.
-In this case, the first place vote is for Minor Improvements, the second place vote is for Status Quo and the third and last place vote is for Radical changes.
+In this case, your first place vote is for Minor Improvements, your second place vote is for Status Quo and your third and last place vote is for Radical changes.
 So to be precise about what you are expressing here in this example, you are saying you prefer Minor Improvements over Status Quo, you prefer Minor Improvements over Radical Changes, and finally, you prefer Status Quo over Radical Changes.
-If you were only able to express your first choice, the information that you prefer Status Quo over Radical Changes would be thrown away, diminishing your voting rights.
+If you were only able to express your first choice, the information that you prefer Status Quo over Radical Changes would be thrown away, compromising your voting rights because this part of your preference could not be taken into account when the votes are tallied.
-Now lets look at the public tally of this election, but before we go there, remember your confirmation number starts with D0, and ends with 8A.
+Now lets look at the public tally of this election, but before we go there, remember your ballot confirmation starts with "AE", and ends with "93".

 Now that we are on the tally page, let's find your confirmation number.
 Here it is among all the other ballots, the third one down.
+To make sure anyone can verify for themselves that the votes were tallied correctly, every single ballot is available to the public.
-Every single ballot is available to the public, but since your confirmation number is private, no one knows which one is yours.
+However, since your ballot confirmation is private, no one knows which one is yours.
 You can verify right here that your ballot was counted accurately without sacrificing the secrecy of your ballot.
 As you can see, just like the ballot you cast,